-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: Nintendo Consoles

 The Legend of Zelda franchise has spanned over 35 years and currently consists of 27 different games including original titles, ports, and remakes.
 Several of these games can be played on the Nintendo Switch whether through a cartridge, the eShop, or a Nintendo Switch Online subscription which allows gamers access to older N64 and SNES titles.
 Some of the most notable Switch releases have been The Legend of Zelda: Breath of the Wild, The Legend of Zelda: Skyward Sword, Hyrule Warriors: Age of Calamity, and The Legend of Zelda: Link’s Awakening.
-Nintendo is also currently working on a sequel to Breath of the Wild so keep your eyes out for that!
+Nintendo is also currently working on a sequel to Breath of the Wild.

 #2 Elden Ring